-ProPhoto - A literally huge color space generally accepted to include all visible light and maybe a little more.
-Raw files opened in the Adobe raw converter are initially in a very wide gamut color space similar to proPhoto until the output file converts them as determined by the settings you choose.
+ProPhoto - The largest color space generally accepted to include all light visible to the eye.
+Raw files opened in Lightroom and the ACR Adobe raw converter are initially in a very wide gamut color space similar to proPhoto until the output file converts them as determined by the settings you choose.
 It is also natively a 16 bit color space capable of holding all the available information from a raw capture.
 This allows greater editing freedom without banding and other artifacts caused by clipping color.

 Color management is how you deal with the way an image travels from the source, through the editing, to output.
 Color management can be relatively hands off unless your output goes in more than one direction.
 Most people working with a digital camera may send images to a printer like Costco, and email images to their friends and family.
 Perhaps an image will end up on the web in a personal web gallery.
 All of these outputs can be dealt with within the sRGB color space.
 How well profiled your monitor is will determine how closely your images will match those of someone else with a profiled monitor.
 Without profiles all bets are off.